 There are tons of fantastic features to explore!

 Some of them you won’t discover anywhere else.
-While most are free, some are only available to VIP and paid subscribers.
+While most are free, some are available only to VIPs and paid subscribers.
 Let’s check in detail.

 1. Search the World

-You can further shortlist by serious learners, type of profiles, interest & hobbies, and learning points.
+You can further shortlist based on serious learners, profile types, interests & hobbies, and learning points.

-After a few minutes of search, you can find hundreds of suitable profiles to start a conversation to practice.
+After a few minutes of searching, you can find hundreds of suitable profiles to start a conversation to practice.
 And this is when language learning truly takes place.

 2. Moments

-HelloTalk has its own feed, called “Moments.”
-It is like Twitter, LinkedIn feed, and Facebook wall, but for topics associated with language learning.
+HelloTalk has its own feed called “Moments.”
+It is like Twitter, LinkedIn feeds, and Facebook walls, but it is for topics related to language learning.
 It feels more like a social media site.

-Members can post and read many language-related quotes, images, daily routines, videos, questions, thoughts, updates, travel notes, cultural characteristics, etc. The list is pretty much endless!
+Members can post and read a wide range of language-related quotes, images, daily routines, videos, questions, thoughts, updates, travel notes, cultural characteristics, and more.
+The list is pretty much endless!

-You can filter the moments according to your target languages, nearby locations, the profiles you’re following, learning approach, or search topics like we do hashtags on Instagram.
+You can filter the moments by your target languages, nearby locations, the profiles you’re following, your learning approach, or search topics, as you can with hashtags on Instagram.

 3. Language Learning Tools

-HelloTalk has several language education tools to make your stay worthwhile.
+HelloTalk offers several language-learning tools to make your stay worthwhile.
 Let’s find out one by one.

 (i) Translation